cottiAC/NGUSaveConvert/README.md

 # NGUSaveConvert
- Converts an NGU save file to json to be used with Gear Optimizer
+ Converts all NGU save files to json in a "json" folder in the standard save location

+ You can also pass the save file location as variable:
+  > NGUSaveConvert.exe "C:\mySafeLocation\NGU Idle"